nestybox/sysbox/README.md

 $ make test-shiftfs TESTPATH=shiftfs/pjdfstest/tests/open
 ```

-### More on Sysvisor integration tests
+### More on Sysboxd integration tests

-The Sysvisor integration Makefile target (`test-sysvisor`) spawns a
+The Sysboxd integration Makefile target (`test-sysbox`) spawns a
 Docker privileged container using the image in tests/Dockerfile.

-It then mounts the developer's Sysvisor directory into the privileged
+It then mounts the developer's Sysboxd directory into the privileged
-container, builds and installs Sysvisor *inside* of it, and runs the
+container, builds and installs Sysboxd *inside* of it, and runs the
 tests in directory `tests/`.

-These tests use the ["bats"](https://github.com/nestybox/sysvisor/blob/master/README.md)
+These tests use the ["bats"](https://github.com/nestybox/sysbox/blob/master/README.md)
 test framework, which is pre-installed in the privileged container
 image.